 Waterworks.
 The City has used surface water from the Ouachita River since 1943 for its drinking water.
-Five pumps move the raw water to the City's water treatment plant which has a maximum day capacity rating of 9.0 MGD.
+Five pumps move the raw water to the City's water treatment plant which has a maximum day capacity rating of 9.0 million gallons of water per day ("MGD").